Mesa Arts Center Creative Economy Fund

 The amount requested can cover base license fees only; all production, front-of-house, or ticketing fees that are not included as part of the licensing fee will not be eligible for funding, but must be included as expenses in the project budget.
 Marketing services will not be provided as part of this support, but all projects taking place at Mesa Arts Center will be included as calendar listings on MAC’s website and promoted on our digital marquees.

-As a requirement of the application, you must discuss calendar availability and cost estimates with Mesa Arts Center’s Event Services Supervisor, Kim Forbes, 480-644-6580 or firstname.lastname@example.org, prior to developing your budget.
+As a requirement of the application, you must discuss calendar availability and cost estimates with Mesa Arts Center’s Event Services Coordinator, Jaime Kenney, 480-644-6511 or firstname.lastname@example.org, prior to developing your budget.
+Please do not wait until the final week for submission to contact Jaime, as she could be out of town, at a conference, or unavailable to do last minute calculations.
+Once you know your project and have selected a date, contact her immediately.

 The events held at the Mesa Arts Center through the Creative Economy Fund cannot be fundraising events or promoted as such by the presenting/producing organization, whether for your own or another organization or cause.
 Organizations funded agree to acknowledge support from Mesa Arts Center in programs and other means that are feasible and appropriate, such as curtain speeches.